bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 # Valid symbol names

-Symbol names refer to the names used by a path, an environment variable, a user-defined scalar function, and an array.
+Symbol names includes those names referenced as a path, a scalar variable, a scalar array, and a user-defined function.

 A valid symbol name must start with an upper case letter or lower case letter, and followed by additional letters or numbers.
+Underscores are not part of a symbol names, and in some cases recognized as a way to express subindex to access individual elements.

-For instance, "a", "aa", "a0" are valid symbol names, while "0", "0a", "0ab" are not valid symbol names.
+For instance, "a", "aa", "a0" are valid symbol names, while "0", "0a", "0ab", "_ab", "ab_", are "a_b" are not valid symbol names.

+Following example shows how to access the second path point of a path named "a" when constructing a path "b".

+    path a = (1,2)--(3,4)
+    path b = (&a_1)

+Following example shows how to access the second point of an array named "a" in a scalar expression.

+    var @a = 1 2 3 4
+    var b = a_1

+Following example shows how to access the entire content of the array "a" when building another array named "b".

+    var @a = 1 2 3 4
+    var @b = [@a]